David A. Boxley: Other works (1980s–present)

 In addition to Totem Poles, Boxley has made many other items, such as bentwood boxes, masks, rattles, prints, panels and paintings.
 Many of these works are in the collections of galleries, museums and art auctions across the United States and Europe.
 He has formed a strong relationship with Quintana Galleries in Portland, Oregon, where his work has become a permanent fixture.
 Many of the items are also in the collection of various world leaders, such as in Germany, the King of Sweden, and the Emperor of Japan.

-Passing on Knowledge (2010s–present)
+Passing on Knowledge (2000s–present)

 Boxley continues to carve today, and in recent years has dedicated efforts to training and teaching younger generations of Tsimshian people his knowledge and techniques.
 His sons, David and Zachery, have notably followed their father's line of work and are both successful carvers in their own right.
 David R. Boxley in particular has garnered his own reputation as a talented carver, and has started making Totem Poles himself.
 Boxley now works with his sons, stepson and nephew on most of his works.
+Boxley mentored S'Klallam artist Jeffrey Veregge for a time in 2001.
 In 2019, Boxley formally took on an apprentice, Dylan Sanidad, through The Washington State Arts Apprenticeship Program, whom he will teach traditional Tsimshian carving.